 This tricky little corner gave me some headaches during the mudroom design process, but I think it’s actually the most functional section of the room.
 The white quartz counter is pretty and bright, but also heat and scratch-resistant.
 Durability was a must as we use this counter as a drop zone for groceries, a potting bench etc…

 Sometimes the simplest things can have the biggest impact!
-Having a dedicated holder for keys and mail by the door means no more lost keys or bills!
+Having a dedicated key and mail holder by the door means no more lost keys or bills!

 A cleaning zone was imperative in the mudroom design.
 With two kids, a dog, and a messy husband lol there is a constant stream of wet and muddy boots, people, and paws!